Codecademy/docs/content/java/concepts/strings/terms/getChars/getChars.md

 - `srcBegin`: The index to start copying the new array.
 - `scrEnd`: The index to stop copying the new array.

-dst: - 'The name of the new array. '
+- `dst`: The name of the new array.
-dstBegin: The index of the destination array.
+- `dstBegin`: The index of the destination array.

 ## Example